Glossary

 VIP / Loyalty program.
 A tier system that unlocks better daily bonuses, faster redemptions, and bigger sale offers as you wager more.
 Usually grinded with GC, not SC.

 AMOE — Alternative Method of Entry.
-The free way to obtain SC that operators must offer to keep the model legal — usually a mail-in postcard or a social-media post.
+The free way to obtain SC that operators must offer to keep the legal model intact — usually a mail-in postcard or a social-media post.
 Tedious, but it’s the proof that you’re not “buying” SC.

 Restricted state.
 A state where the platform won’t let you sign up or cash out.
 Common blockers vary by operator and shift over time — WA, ID, MI, NV, NY have all been on various block lists, and CA, TN, and WV tightened restrictions in 2025–2026.